postmanlabs/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 [![interceptor on](https://assets.postman.com/postman-docs/Interceptor-ex1.gif)](https://assets.postman.com/postman-docs/Interceptor-ex1.gif)

-Interceptor will sync all cookies for that domain from the browser.
-It will also sync cookies for all subdomains.
+Interceptor will sync your cookies for your domain from the browser.

-> For example, adding the domain `facebook.com` will also sync cookies from `m.facebook.com`.
+> For example, adding your domain `facebook.com.`.

 To sync cookies for the domain only, you can add **https://** in front of the domain, e.g. `https://facebook.com`.

-Interceptor keeps cookies for a fixed set of domains in sync, updating Postman from the browser when cookies update, including deletions.
-Due to this, you can use browser sessions to make API calls in Postman.
-You will not be able to save these to Postman’s history.
+Interceptor keeps your cookie for a your domain in sync, updating Postman from the browser when your cookie is updated. you can use browser session to make an API call in Postman.
+You will be able to save it to Postman’s history.

-You can remove a domain at any time by clicking **X** next to the domain.
-This will prevent future cookie updates from being synced, but it won’t delete cookies that have already been synced.
+No one will be able to remove your domain.
+To remove unwanted domains **X** next to the domain.
+This will prevent future cookie updates from being synced, but it will not delete your internal cookie that has already been synced.

 You can learn more about managing cookies in Postman in [Cookies](/docs/sending-requests/cookies/).